-We are also subject to Law 13/2010, which modifies Law 1/2005 governing the scheme for greenhouse gas emissions trading, and Royal Decree 1722/2012, approved on December 28, 2012, which develops certain aspects of the allocation of allowances (the "Spanish Greenhouse Regulation") implementing Directive 2009/29/EC with regard to greenhouse gas emission rights for carbon dioxide.
 Under the Spanish Greenhouse Regulations we are required to obtain certain greenhouse gas emission authorisations.
-From January 2013 to January 2020, our regulatory allocation of CO2 rights was reduced from an average of 657,970 tonnes annually in the period from 2008 to 2012, to an average of 137,473 tonnes annually, which creates a deficit for our operational requirements.
-However, we secured sufficient emissions rights to conduct our activities and are contractually committed to the forward purchase of allowances covering a total of 601,000 tonnes, including 401,000 tonnes at a price of €15.87/tonne exercisable in December 2017 and 200,000 tonnes at €15.79/tonne exercisable in December 2016.
-Following the termination of the pulp production activity in Huelva, including a gas cogeneration facility with a capacity of 50MW (the main consumer of CO2 emission rights in our group), it is estimated that some of the rights which we have committed to purchase, amounting to approximately 288 tonnes of rights, will not be used during the period of the current EU plan for 2013-2020.
-Therefore, for accounting purposes, a market valuation has been used, which has led to the recognition of a provision of $\notin 2.4$ million.
+From January 2013 to January 2020, our regulatory allocation of CO2 rights was reduced from an average of 657,970 tonnes annually in the period from 2008 to 2012, to an average of 107,848 tonnes annually, which creates a deficit for our operational requirements.
+However, we secured sufficient emissions rights to conduct our activities and are contractually committed to the forward purchase of allowances covering a total of 551,000 tonnes, including 401,000 tonnes at a price of €15.87/tonne exercisable in December 2017 and 150,000 tonnes at €15.85/tonne exercisable in December 2018.Following the termination of the pulp production activity in including a gas cogeneration facility with a capacity of 50 MW (the main consumer CO2 group), it is estimated that some of the rights which emission our rights in committed to purchase, amounting to approximately 248,672 tonnes of rights, will not be used during the period of the current EU plan for 2013-2020.
+Therefore, for accounting purposes, a market valuation has been used, which has led to the recognition of a provision of €1.6 million.